Madsen Minax is the 2017 Northwestern University Awardee of the Edes Foundation Prize.

 His play The Mongoose was produced by The Road Theatre in Los Angeles, where it was an LA Times Critic’s Pick.
 In 2014, he was one of the winners of the Samuel French OOB Festival with his play The Logic.
 His plays include: Claustrophile (Clubbed Thumb SummerWorks reading), The Confession (Alliance Theatre/Kendeda workshop), You’re Sadder Than You Realize (Dixon Place), and WE WERE NOTHING!
 (Flavorpill Editor’s Pick).
 He’s a member of BOOMERANG and was in residence with them at the Watermill Center.

-During the award year, Will plans to finish his short film Your Resources and develop it into a feature film.
-He also plans to create: a new musical featuring a Down syndrome lead performer, a web-series involving perceived limitation, and a new play about his seven sisters.
-The award will also help him afford the costs of residencies, travel for research, rehearsal space, submissions, and professional development.
+During the award year, Will planned to finish his short film Your Resources and develop it into a feature film.
+He also planned to create: a new musical featuring a Down syndrome lead performer, a web-series involving perceived limitation, and a new play about his seven sisters.
+The award also helped him afford the costs of residencies, travel for research, rehearsal space, submissions, and professional development.

 Nada Shalaby was the 2015 Northwestern University Awardee of the Edes Foundation Prize.